honeysol/mobx-library/packages/mobx-async-computed/README.md

 ## APIs

+### <T>asyncComputed(callback: () => Promise<T>): { get(): T}
+Gets the resolved value from promise.

 ### @asyncComputedFrom(propertyName: string)
 Assign the resolved value of Promise in specified field to this field.
 The external property(this[propertyName]) is usually @computed.

 ### @asyncComputed
 _Deprecated for Typescript_

-Gets the value that resolved the promise.
+Gets the resolved value from promise.
 However, Typescript doesn't support changing types with decorators.
 It is not recommended in Typescript as the actual type and the expression type will not match.